zesje/zesje/client/components/help/GradingPolicyHelp.md

 - **Nothing**: Do not approve anything
 - **Blanks**: Approve blank answers
-- **One answer**: Approve multiple choice questions with only one selected option
+- **≤1 answer**: Approve multiple choice questions with only one selected option or blanks